Alan Pegler: Personal life

 Pegler's partner for much of his later life was Petrina Derrington.
 He died on 18 March 2012 at the age of 91, after a short illness.

 On 13 October 2018, his ashes were taken on board the Flying Scotsman for a journey from London King's Cross to York.
 As he had wished, they were scattered in the firebox as the train ascended Stoke Bank.
 His daughter Penny Vaudoyer was on the footplate.

 Legacy

 Alan Pegler was known throughout the world for his contributions to the preservation movement, being famously involved with two of its greatest achievements: the saving of the complete Ffestiniog Railway, and of probably the world's most famous steam locomotive, Flying Scotsman.
-A man of some personal modesty, Alan's adventures with steam started young when in 1928, aged just 4, his father took him to see the Flying Scotsman on its first non stop run from London to Edinburgh.
-From that moment on he was 'hooked' on steam.

 A mosaic plaque to Alan Pegler was installed in the booking office at Retford Station, and unveiled on Retford Heritage Day 2024 (14 September 2024).
 Those attending the unveiling included Penny Vaudoyer, Alan Pegler’s daughter.